jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

    }
 }
 ~~~~

+Although, being loosely typed, in Javascript there is no protection
+against

 By sensible convention, even in a serialisation format which allows
 lists of disparate types, lists contain only items of equivalent type.